May 28, 2022

 Decreases in:

-For some, these benefits are apparent from their first day microdosing.
-For others, it can take weeks or months to recognize the positive effects.
-Since we all are at different stages of the spiritual journey, it’s important to be patient and develop faith in the practice.
+For some, these benefits are apparent from their first day of microdosing.
+For others, recognizing the positive effects can take weeks or months.
+Since we all are at different stages of the spiritual journey, it’s essential to be patient and develop faith in the practice.

 If you commit to the process, you are bound to experience the benefits – even when they manifest in ways you had not expected.